What Temperature Do Box Turtles Hibernate?

 Furthermore, if the temperature drops too low, the box turtle can become too cold and die, or if the temperature rises too quickly, the box turtle can wake up too soon and not have enough energy to make it through the rest of the winter.
 The best way to ensure a box turtle’s safety during hibernation is to provide a dry, sheltered place and monitor the temperature to make sure it stays within the safe range.

-Read Also: What Can You Feed Your Red Eared Slider Turtle?
+Read Also: Can Red Eared Slider Turtles Eat Feeder Fish?

 What Are the Signs of a Box Turtle Coming Out of Hibernation?